ntampellini/TSCoDe/README.md

 - Keywords, if present, need to be on first non-blank, non-comment line
 - Then, two or three molecule files are specified, along with their reactive atoms indexes

-TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule.
-The reactive indexes specified are
+TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule. **The reactive indexes specified are counted starting from zero!** If the molecules are specified without reactive indexes, a pop-up ASE GUI window will guide the user into ma

 Reactive atoms supported are `CHONPS`.
 Reactions can be of three kinds:
 - Two molecules, one reactive atom each - "string embed" (SN2 reactions)